 One of the delights of your day is opening your flower shop.

-It’s like all the flowers in your shop worked together through the night to amass a delicious scent of flavours that bursts into your nostrils the moment you nudge open the door.
+It’s like all the flowers in your shop laboured through the night to amass a delicious scent of flavours that bursts into your nostrils the moment you nudge open the door.

 You draw a deep breath and the smell brings a sparkle to your eye.